Right hand of God

 It is also a placement next to God in Heaven, in the traditional place of honor, mentioned in the New Testament as the place of Christ at Mark 16:19, Luke 22:69, Matthew 22:44 and 26:64, Acts 2:34 and 7:55, 1 Peter 3:22 and elsewhere.
 These uses reflect use of the phrase in the Old Testament, for example in Psalms 63:8 and 110:1.

 The implications of this anthropomorphic phrasing have been discussed at length by theologians, including Saint Thomas Aquinas.

+In Jewish and Christian iconography, especially of the Late Antique and Early Medieval periods, the "Hand of God" or the "Right Hand of God" is a motif used to indicate the intervention in or approval of affairs on Earth by God.
+It was used when artistic depictions of the God of Israel or God the Father as a full human figure were considered unacceptable.